 Historic Harbor Cruise

 We took a historic harbor cruise.
 It was mildly interessting, but you get info as you set out, and then as you return the announcer goes silent.
 A good time to set down, enjoy some fresh air, and kids played on their phones without me bothering them, and a few of us fell asleep….
 If you have teenagers, you know what I mean.
 Some interesting historical tidbits, and it’s always fun to see it from another angle.
-And yes, it is on the Go Pass.
+And yes, it is on Go City Boston.

 Time commitment: 90 minutes